gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 But Mr. Alberto Olivetti from Contoso's Deployment Division decided that an additional file laying near `ContosoApp.exe` would be an unwanted distraction for command line users of the app.
 Mr. Olivetti tends to pay a lot of respect to his customers and wants to save their time while they are hanging around `ContosoApp.exe`.
-Thus Alberto came up with a respectful solution to put all 3rd party assemblies to `Components` subfolder of the app.
+Thus Alberto came up with a respectful solution to put all third-party assemblies to `Components` subfolder of the app.

 Now how can `ContosoApp.exe` module load the required assemblies from `Components` folder?
 Thankfully, the default .NET assembly loader allows to achieve that by specifying a set of private probing paths in application configuration file: